Boys (2003 film): Development

-In January 2002, it was announced that Shankar would make a film titled Boys featuring newcomers.
-He had postponed the making of Robot starring Kamal Haasan and Preity Zinta to start this film, with the announcement prompting thousands of applications from youngsters who wanted to feature in it.
+By early 2002, Shankar had postponed the making of Robot starring Kamal Haasan and Preity Zinta to start a much smaller film titled Boys, intending to cast newcomers.
 Shankar opted to introduce five debutants to play the lead characters and held auditions in 2002, with over 500 applicants being video tested.

-Siddharth had initially worked as an assistant director to Mani Ratnam in Kannathil Muthamittal, and the script writer of that film, Sujatha was insistent that Siddharth audition for Boys.
-After consulting with Mani Ratnam, he met Shankar, auditioned, and got the role of Munna.
+Siddharth had initially worked as an assistant director to Mani Ratnam in Kannathil Muthamittal, and the co-writer of that film, Sujatha was insistent that Siddharth audition for Boys.
+After consulting with Ratnam, he met Shankar, auditioned, and got the role of Munna.
 Shankar had seen Bharath at a dance programme, Inspirations at the Music Academy by 'Swingers', and called him to appear in screen tests that included delivering dialogues and dancing before selecting him to do the role of Bob Galy.
 Bharath was initially earmarked to play the lead role in the film before the team found Siddharth.
-Sai Srinivas, a percussionist and a drummer, who had worked with leading music directors was added after a successful audition in which he had to play the drums and went on to help out with the background score.
+Sai Srinivas, a percussionist who had worked with leading music composers was cast after a successful audition in which he had to play the drums and went on to help out with the background score.
 Nakul, brother of actress Devayani, was a second-year college student who was also chosen.
 His family had sent some pictures of Nakul's elder brother Mayur to Shankar's office and, after seeing Nakul in one of the pictures, Shankar approached him.
 Manikandan, a visual communications graduate who had featured in Kala master's dance troupe doing stage shows, was also selected.
-Genelia, who was shooting for Hindi film Tujhe Meri Kasam, was chosen among 300 girls after Shankar was impressed by her Parker Pen commercial alongside Amitabh Bachchan.
-Her voice was dubbed by Rathi of Solla Marandha Kadhai.
-While finalising the lead cast, Shankar had also approached Bhagyaraj's son Shanthanu and Sarathkumar's daughter Varalaxmi, but their respective fathers turned down the opportunities.
+Genelia, who was shooting for the Hindi film Tujhe Meri Kasam, was chosen among 300 girls after Shankar was impressed by her Parker Pen commercial alongside Amitabh Bachchan.
+Her voice was dubbed by Rathi Arumugam.
+While finalising the lead cast, Shankar had also approached Shanthanu and Varalaxmi, but their respective fathers, K. Bhagyaraj and R. Sarathkumar, turned down the opportunities.

 Ravi K. Chandran was the principal director of photography; he introduced the linking of 62 cameras for the first time and the use of time-freeze technology in Boys.
 Cinematographers K. V. Anand and V. Manikandan were credited for filming two songs, while directors Gandhi Krishna and Balaji Sakthivel were a part of Shankar's assistant team.